-Person Resource or activity The tāngata whenua identified in an analysis of the effects undertaken in accordance with policy D.1.2 'Requirements of an analysis of effects on tāngata whenua and their taonga'.
-Cultural resources or activities identified in an analysis of effects undertaken in accordance with Policy D.1.2.
+Person Resource or activity The tāngata whenua identified in an analysis of the effects undertaken in accordance with D.1.2 Requirements of an analysis of effects on tāngata whenua and their taonga.
+Cultural resources or activities identified in an analysis of effects undertaken in accordance with D.1.2 Requirements of an analysis of effects on tangata whenua and their taonga.
 The committee of management of a taiāpure.
 Taiāpure The Māori committee, marae committee or the kaitiaki with responsibility for the mataitai.
 Mataitai The tangāta kaitiaki / tiaki appointed by the provisions of the Fisheries (Kaimoana Customary Fishing) Regulations 1998 for the relevant rohe moana.
 Non-commercial Māori fisheries.